smcclatchy/2018-10-12-bioconductor-bh/index.md

   Explain who your audience is.
 (In particular, tell readers if the workshop is only open to people from a particular institution.
 {% endcomment %}
-This workshop is open to those who have met the prerequisite by either taking a 2-day or workshop or being competent in R. This is open to those at the Jackson Laboratory and neighboring institutions.
+This workshop is open to those who have met the prerequisite by taking a 2-day R workshop or otherwise being competent in R.
+The workshop is open to those at the Jackson Laboratory and neighboring institutions.
 {% if page.carpentry == "swc" %}
   {% include sc/who.html %}
 {% elsif page.carpentry == "dc" %}